Leading Small Group: Role

 There are two types of LSGs.
 Party LSGs manage policy for the Politburo and Secretariat, and State Council LSGs coordinate policy implementation for the government.
 The Party LSGs tend to focus on political and legal affairs, along with national security issues, while State Council LSGs focus on the economy and society.
 A 2017 study reported the likely existence of 83 LSGs, 26 being Party LSGs and 57 under the State Council.
+This is an increase in the number of rumored LSG's from 2015 where the estimate sat around 39 LSG's.

 LSGs do not formulate concrete policies (政策 (zhengce)), but rather issue guiding principles about the general direction in which bureaucratic activity should move (方针 (fangzhen)).
 A fangzhen provides the framework for the development of zhengce.
 The recommendations of leading groups are likely to have considerable influence on the policymaking process because they represent the consensus of the leading members of the relevant government, party, and military agencies.
 In some cases, the Chinese leadership will adopt an LSG's recommendation with little or no modification.

+Not only do LSG's circumvent traditional methods of policy creation within the CCP, but it spreads it out amongst multiple groups with sometimes conflicting goals who compete for influence with Xi Jinping at the top.

+There are 3 possible futures for Xi's use of LSGs: return them to their original role of information coordination; utilize LSGs to strategically guide the Party and government bureaucracy, or like Xi has been doing, have LSGs take on a more permanent centralized position in the policy process.
+If LSGs continue to be centralized with Xi sitting on more of them, this gives Xi more power and access to every single major policy issue in China because in these LSGs, he outranks the bureaucrats at the table.